You are here

 • information necessary for the processing of your request and to enable conclusion of a contract, including payment and bank details,

-• photos you submit to us, place in your member area or have processed for publication on the homepage or in print media.
+• photos you submit to us, place in your member area or for publication on the homepage or in print media.

 The processing of this data occurs

-• to allow you to be identified as a (potential) customer or (potential) member,
+• to allow you to be identified as a (potential) applicant or (potential) grant/fellowship recipient,

 • for correspondence with you,